 LMIA/ LMO Exemption

-1) NAFTA / (USMCA): In some situations Employers can hire foreign worker without applying for a Labour Market Impact Assessment.
+1) NAFTA / (CUSMA): In some situations Employers can hire foreign worker without applying for a Labour Market Impact Assessment.
 An employer hiring a foreign worker who is a USA citizen, and a Mexican citizen do not have to obtain an LMIA.
-These foreign workers are exempt from applying for an LMIA because of the United States Mexico Canada Agreement (USMCA) formally The North American Free Trade Agreement (NAFTA), a treaty between Canada, Mexico, and the United States designed to foster free trade between the three countries.
+These foreign workers are exempt from applying for an LMIA because of the Canada-United States-Mexico Agreement (CUSMA) formally The North American Free Trade Agreement (NAFTA), a treaty between Canada, Mexico, and the United States designed to foster free trade between the three countries.
 Thus, NAFTA foreign workers can proceed to apply for their work permit without having to apply for an LMIA.

 2) Intra-company Transferees: Foreign workers can be exempt from applying for an LMIA and proceed to apply for their work permit if they are eligible to apply as an Intra-company transferee.
 A foreign worker applying under the Intra-company Transferee category must be transferring to an employer in Canada that has a qualifying relationship with an employer in an overseas country in which the foreign worker is employed.
 The employer overseas and in Canada must have a parent, branch, subsidiary or affiliate relationship.
 The foreign worker must have been employed full-time with the overseas employer for at least one year in an executive, senior managerial or specialized knowledge position within the last three years and must be entering Canada to work in a similar position.

-We will be happy to assist employers and your foreign workers with their Labour Market Impact Assessment (LMIA) Application, NAFTA / USMCA process, Intra-company Transferee process and Work Permit Application process.
+We will be happy to assist employers and your foreign workers with their Labour Market Impact Assessment (LMIA) Application, NAFTA / CUSMA process, Intra-company Transferee process and Work Permit Application process.